mickeymaddula/mickeymaddula/README.md

 ⚐ Based in Waltham, MA

-ϟ Currently working on UI for Vertica Accelerator
+ϟ Currently building quick prototyped UI for Vertica Accelerator with high-fidelity

 ϟ Worked as a Web Developer at Wells Fargo Bank